-- Saying sexually suggestive statements toward a child (child molestation).
+- Saying sexually suggestive statements towards a child (child molestation)

-- Also applies to non-consensual verbal sexual demands toward an adult.
+- Also applies to non-consensual verbal sexual demands towards an adult

-How To Handle Molestation: Helping You to Help Yourself, and to Help Others
+How To Handle Molestation: Helping You Help Yourself and Others

-After the episode, I thought what I experienced has to be something many girls (and guys) face every day.
-Being molested, or even abused, but not knowing what to do about it.
+After the episode, I thought that what I experienced got to be something many girls (and guys) face every day.
+Being molested or even abused, but not knowing what to do about it.

 Molesting and sexual abuse is not unlike bullying.
-In fact, it’s worse in some ways, because sexual violation can cause deeper trauma than we may realize.
+It’s worse in some ways because sexual violation can cause deeper trauma than we may realize.
 I decided to write this article to help us stand up against these perpetrators, as it is clearly an unacceptable phenomenon.

 I now present to you this guide to help you deal with sexual offenders.
 You will find the resurfacing of some tips from How To Handle Bullying Guide.
 That’s because molestation is a form of bullying.
 It’s an abuse of rights, thereby inflicting harm on others.
 God knows how many girls/guys suffer in silence today about such violations.